Skip to main content

 Even though moving is a stressful time for you, it’s important to spend a lot of time in your new house with your pets.
 It’s tempting to head out to explore your new neighborhood, but staying at home for some time can be calming to your furry friends.
 Even a pet that wants to be left alone will likely feel more comfortable if you’re in a nearby room.
 Eventually, with lots of positive attention and reinforcements, your pets will come to see your new house as home.

-Advertisement: Save on pet insurance, powered by Embrace.
+Advertisement: Save on pet insurance, powered by Spot.
 Click to get a quote.

 Related Articles